Hana-Alaa/Traffic-Monitoring-Using-YOLO/README.md

 The output video displays:
 - Bounding boxes around vehicles
-- Object ID, type, and estimated speed (in km/h)
+- Object ID, type and count
 - Count of vehicles moving up and down
 -
 ---